Gradient Estimation with Discrete Stein Operators: Gradient Estimation with Discrete Stein Operators

-Based on the above reasoning, it is tempting to let the function $h$ depend on $f$, e.g., $h(x) = H(f(x))$, where $H$ can be parameterized by a flexible function approximator such as a neural network.
-However, doing this will significantly increase the cost of the estimator because our Stein operators in \cref{sec:discrete-stein} evaluate $h$ at all neighbors of the current sample.
-To avoid this problem, we first observe that $\tilde{h}$ can be made sample-specific, i.e., we can use a different $\tilde{h}_k$ for each sample $x_k$: \begin{talign} \frac{1}{K}\sum_{k=1}^K[f(x_k)\nabla_{\eta} \log q_\eta(x_k) + (A\tilde{h}_k)(x_k) ]. \end{talign} We then consider the following choices of $h_k$ that are informed about the values of $f$ while being cheap to evaluate: \begin{talign} \!h_k(y) =\!\frac{1}{K - 1}\sum_{j\neq k}\!
-H( f(x_j), \nabla f(x_j)^\top (y - x_j)). \end{talign} Here $y$ will take on the values of $x_k$ and its neighbors in the Markov chain.
-We omit $x_k$ in the sum \cref{eq:h-avg} to ensure that the function $h_k$ is independent of $x_k$ and hence that $\E_{q_\eta}[\frac{1}{K}\sum_{k=1}^K (A\tilde{h}_k)(x_k)] = 0$.
-Moreover, the control variates based on $h_k$ introduce no additional evaluations of $f$ beyond those required for the usual RLOO estimator.
-Also, as observed by \citet{titsias2021double}, for many applications such as variational autoencoders~\citep{Kingma2014} where $f$ has parameters $\theta$ and is learned through gradient-based optimization, $\{\nabla f(x_k)\}_{k=1}^K$ can be obtained ``for free'' from the same backpropagation to compute the $\theta$ gradients.
+\para{Surrogate function design} Based on the above reasoning, we can view $h$ as a surrogate for $f$.
+We avoid directly setting $h=f$ because our Stein operators evaluate $h$ at all neighbors of the sample points, and $f$ can be very expensive to evaluate \citep[see, e.g.,][]{shazeer2017outrageously}.
+To avoid this problem, we first observe that $\tilde{h}$ \cref{eq:h-tilde} can be made sample-specific, i.e., we can use a different $\tilde{h}_k$ for each sample point $\x{k}$: \begin{talign} \frac{1}{K}\sum_{k=1}^K[f(\x{k})\nabla_{\eta} \log q_\eta(\x{k}) + (A\tilde{h}_k)(\x{k}) ]. \end{talign} We then consider the following choices of $h_k$ that are informed about $f$ while being cheap to evaluate: \begin{talign} h_k(y) = \frac{1}{K - 1}\sum_{j\neq k}\!
+H( f(\x{j}), \nabla f(\x{j})^\top (y - \x{j})). \end{talign} Here $H$ belongs to a flexible parametric family of functions such as neural networks and is chosen to have significantly lower cost than $f$. $y$ will take on the values of $\x{k}$ and its neighbors in the Markov chain.
+We omit $\x{k}$ in the sum \cref{eq:h-avg} to ensure that the function $h_k$ is independent of $\x{k}$ and hence that $\E_{q_\eta}[\frac{1}{K}\sum_{k=1}^K (A\tilde{h}_k)(\x{k})] = 0$.
+Moreover, this surrogate function design introduces no additional evaluations of $f$ beyond those required for the usual RLOO estimator.
+Also, as observed by \citet{titsias2021double}, for many applications, including VAE training, where $f$ has parameters $\theta$ learned through gradient-based optimization, $\{\nabla f(\x{k})\}_{k=1}^K$ can be obtained ``for free'' from the same backpropagation used to compute $\nabla_\theta f_\theta(\x{k})$ (see \cref{alg:rodeo}).